Shaltzoldyk/media-biz-internal-project/README.md

 > A purpose-built CRM for a creator-led media business: replacing generic tools with something designed around how sponsorship pipelines, recurring client revenue, and brand outreach actually work.

 **Status:** Work in progress · In active use
-**Philosophy:** Small software — purpose-built tools for small teams outperform generic platforms when the workflow is specific enough to justify it.
+**Philosophy:** Small software: purpose-built tools for small teams outperform generic platforms when the workflow is specific enough to justify it.

 ---